ringcentral/ringcentral-web-phone/README.md

 ### Two kinds of special messages

-Before an incoming call is answered, client may send special messages with **XML** body to confirmReceive/toVoicemail/decline/forward/reply the call.
+Before an inbound call is answered, client may send special messages with **XML** body to confirmReceive/toVoicemail/decline/forward/reply the call.

 In an ongoing call (either inbound or outbound), client may send special messages with **JSON** body to startCallRecord/stopCallRecord/flip/park the call.

 ### webPhone unregister

 Register the SIP client with expires time 0.
 It means that the SIP client will be unregistered immediately after the registration.
-After this method call, no incoming call will be received.
+After this method call, no inbound call will be received.
 If you try to make an outbound call, you will get a `SIP/2.0 403 Forbidden` response.

 ### Call-Id